RenderKit/ospray/README.md

 #### Quad Light

-The quad[^5] light is a planar, procedural area light source emitting uniformly on one side into the half space.
+The quad[^5] light is a planar, procedural area light source emitting uniformly on one side into the half-space.
 It is created by passing the type string “`quad`” to `ospNewLight3`.
 In addition to the [general parameters](#lights) understood by all lights the quad light supports the following special parameters: